-Judge clears major hurdle in T-Mobile’s $26.5B Sprint bid
+Price worries remain after judge OKs T-Mobile’s Sprint deal

-NEW YORK (AP) — A federal judge has removed a major obstacle to T-Mobile’s $26.5 billion takeover of Sprint, as he rejected claims by a group of states that the deal would mean less competition and higher phone bills.
+NEW YORK (AP) — A federal judge has cleared a major path for T-Mobile to buy Sprint for $26.5 billion, citing T-Mobile’s track record in promoting competition, even as legal scholars and consumer advocates warn about higher phone bills.

+Judge Victor Marrero in New York said he believed the new T-Mobile would continue to compete aggressively with Verizon and AT&T, the industry giants whose size it now rivals.
+T-Mobile, the No. 3 U.S. phone company, has been known for such consumer-friendly, industry-shattering measures as abolishing two-year service contracts and restoring unlimited data plans.

 Though the deal still needs a few more approvals, T-Mobile expects to close it as early as April 1.

-The judge said the states are right that both Sprint and T-Mobile will provide 5G service without the combination, but the standalone companies’ 5G networks would be more limited in their scope and take longer to build.

-Marrero’s decision comes after the Justice Department already approved the deal.
-As part of a settlement with the Justice Department, T-Mobile agreed to help create a competitor in Dish.
-Another judge still needs to approve that settlement, a process that is usually straightforward but has taken longer than expected.
-A utility board in California also has to approve the deal.
+T-Mobile has promised not to raise prices for three years and said “efficiencies” it gets from a more powerful network will translate to lower prices down the road.
+T-Mobile also argued that the combined T-Mobile and Sprint would be able to build a better next-generation, 5G cellular network than either company could alone.

-New York Attorney General Letitia James, one of the leading attorneys general in the case, said her office was considering an appeal.
-She said Tuesday’s ruling “marks a loss for every American who relies on their cell phone for work, to care for a family member, and to communicate with friends.”
+But more than a dozen state attorneys general had sued to block the deal, saying one fewer phone company, even a smaller rival like Sprint, would cost Americans billions of dollars in higher bills.
+One of the leading parties, New York Attorney General Letitia James, said her office was considering an appeal.
+She said Tuesday’s ruling “marks a loss for every American who relies on their cell phone.”

+“I’d be surprised in this case if consumers get anything out of it,” said Cardozo law professor Sam Weinstein, a former Justice Department antitrust attorney.

-Gigi Sohn, a fellow at the Georgetown Law Institute for Technology Law & Policy, said that while consumers are often promised benefits from mergers, “what they are left with each time are corporate behemoths who can raise prices at will, use their gatekeeper power to destroy competition and new voices and hijack regulatory and legislative processes.”
+Gigi Sohn, a former Federal Communications Commission adviser who is now a fellow at Georgetown’s law school, said that while consumers are often promised benefits from mergers, “what they are left with each time are corporate behemoths” that can raise prices and destroy competition.

+In the airline industry, there have been price increases and quality deterioration, like flight delays, on routes where carriers used to compete and then merged, said John Kwoka, an economics professor at Northeastern University.

+He said that mergers that shrink an industry from four to three players “almost invariably result in price increases.”
+He said that while economists used to be concerned that the government was challenging too many mergers, the more prevalent worry these days is about too much industry concentration.

 T-Mobile launched its bid for Sprint in 2018, after having been rebuffed by Obama-era regulators.
 T-Mobile CEO John Legere had seen President Donald Trump’s election and his appointed regulators as a good opportunity to try again to combine, according to evidence during the trial.

-T-Mobile, which promised not to raise prices for three years, repeated previous arguments that the combined T-Mobile and Sprint will be able to build a better 5G network — a priority for the Trump administration — than either company could alone.

-The deal got the nod from both the Justice Department and the Federal Communications Commission, thanks to an unusual commitment to create a new wireless player in Dish, a satellite TV company with a shrinking customer base.
+The deal already got the nod from both the Justice Department and the FCC, thanks to an unusual commitment to create a new wireless player in the satellite TV company Dish.
 T-Mobile agreed to sell millions of Sprint’s prepaid customers to Dish.
 T-Mobile also has to rent its network to Dish while the fledgling rival built its own.
 Dish is also required to build a 5G network over the next several years.

-Dish co-founder Charlie Ergen said in a statement that the ruling will accelerate its ability to deploy 5G and that its growth as a new competitor will bring “lower prices, greater choice and more innovation to consumers.”

-The states had said that Dish wasn’t certain to succeed as a wireless company and was far smaller than Sprint, and the resulting wireless market would still be worse for consumers.
+Another judge still needs to approve the Dish settlement, a process that is usually straightforward but has taken longer than expected.
+A utility board in California also has to approve the merger.

 Dish has spent about $21 billion over a decade buying wireless spectrum, the airwaves for transmitting data and calls, although Dish hasn’t done much with it.
 Analysts have long been skeptical of whether Dish intends to build its own network or sell the spectrum to others.
 Now Dish faces up to $2.2 billion in fines if it fails to create a 5G network that serves 70% of the country by 2023.